-You can check if your attributes have been imported successfully by navigating to Customers and viewing a profile of one of your customers.
+You can check if your attributes have been imported successfully by navigating to Customers and viewing the profile of one of your customers.

 Google's API will time out after around 1000 lines.
-Therefore, for larger data sets, we recommend breaking down the uploads into groups of 1000.
+Therefore, for larger data sets, we recommend breaking uploads into groups of 1000.

 You can add custom attribute filters to charts, cohorts, maps, and customer lists.
-For example, by adding an integer attribute for NPS (Net Promoter Score), you can identify all of your customers with a low score.
+For example, by adding an integer attribute for Net Promoter Score (NPS), you can identify all of your customers with a low score.